JuliaDataScience/JuliaDataScience/contents/dataframes.md

 @sco JDS.second_row()
 ```

-Or, if you want to have the grade for Alice, you first need to figure out in what row Alice is,
+Or, if you want to have the grade for Alice, you first need to figure out in what row Alice is:

 ```jl
 sco("""